Information Storage in the Stochastic Ising Model: Introduction

 \subsection{The Storage Problem and Contributions}

-The SIM's underlying graph describes the interactions between particles and corresponds to the topology of the storage medium.
-Putting practical interpretations aside for a moment, a natural first case-study is the complete graph $K_n$ on $n$ vertices, also known as the Curie-Weiss model.
-In the high-temperature regime, when $\beta<1$, the Glauber chain exhibits fast mixing of time $O(n\log n)$ \cite{Aizenman_FastMix_Complete1987}.
-Hence, not even 1 bit can be stored in such a system for a long (e.g., exponential) time.
-In the low temperature regime, when $\beta>1$, prima facie, the situation seems better: an exponential mixing time for Glauber dynamics on $K_n$ was established in \cite{Griffiths_exponential_mixing1966}.
-The equilibrium distribution in this case concentrates around two values, one corresponds to positive magnetization\footnote{The magnetization of a configuration is the normalized sum of all the spins.} and the other one to negative magnetization.
-The exponential mixing time is a consequence of the bottleneck in between these two phases.
-In \cite{Levin_Complete_Graph2010}, it was shown that if the chain is restricted to states of non-negative magnetization, then mixing happens in time $O(n\log n)$.
-From our perspective, this means that while a single bit (corresponding to positive or negative magnetization) can be stored for exponential time, any data beyond that dissolves after order of $n\log n$ updates.
+Although not practically meaningful as a model for particle interactions in physical matter, a natural first case-study is the complete graph $K_n$ on $n$ vertices, also known as the Curie-Weiss model.
+In the high-temperature regime, when $\beta<\frac{1}{n}$, the Glauber chain exhibits fast mixing of time $O(n\log n)$ \cite{Aizenman_FastMix_Complete1987}.
+Hence, not even a single bit can be stored in this system for a long (e.g., exponential) time.
+In the low temperature regime ($\beta>\frac{1}{n}$), at first glance, the situation seems better: an exponential mixing time was established in \cite{Griffiths_exponential_mixing1966}.
+The equilibrium distribution here concentrates around two values, corresponding to positive and negative magnetization\footnote{The magnetization is the normalized sum of all the spins.}.
+The exponential mixing time is a consequence of the bottleneck between these two phases.
+In \cite{Levin_Complete_Graph2010}, it was shown that if the chain is restricted to states of, e.g., non-negative magnetization, mixing happens in $O(n\log n)$ time.
+From the storage perspective, this means that while a single bit can be encoded in the magnetization for exponential time, any data beyond that dissolves after order of $n\log n$ updates.
 Once again, a pessimistic conclusion.